btholt/complete-intro-to-containers/lessons/docker-cli.md

 ### pull / push

 `pull` allows you to pre-fetch container to run.
-P

 ```bash
 docker pull jturpin/hollywood